 2020 Event Date

-The Peak District Challenge is an individual or team, walking or running event.
-It takes place on the night of Friday 20 September and the day of Saturday 21 September 2019, starting in Hathersage at postcode S32 1DU.
+The Peak District Challenge is a walking or running event, for individuals or teams.
+It takes place on the night of Friday 18 September and the day of Saturday 19 September 2020, starting in Hathersage at postcode S32 1DU.

 The Back Before Dark 10km event takes place on Saturday evening.
-You will start running at 6.07pm and are aiming to finish before 7.07pm in order to be Back Before Dark.
-A stew supper is available at £4 for Back Before Dark 10km runners, alternatively Hathersage boasts several excellent eateries to refuel after your run.
-If you would like a more leisurely 10km walk you can start walking at 4.07pm on the Back Before Dark challenge.
+You will start running at 6.11pm and are aiming to finish before sunset at 7.11pm in order to be Back Before Dark.
+If you would like a more leisurely 10km walk you can start walking at 4.11pm on the Back Before Dark challenge.

-The Bronze Challenge starts at 7.30am (wave 1) or 8.30am (wave 2) on Saturday, so the 12 hour finishing target is at 7.30pm or 8.30pm.
+The Bronze Challenge starts at 7.30am (Main Wave and Guided Groups) or 8.30am (Runners and Fast Walkers wave) on Saturday, so the 12 hour finishing target is at 7.30pm or 8.30pm.
 You can decide on the day which wave you’d like to join.

-Teams or solo entrants: The Peak District Challenge is a team event and you are encouraged to enter is a team of 3-5 people.
-Solo entrants are welcomed to the Back Before Dark 10km run.
-On the longer (25-100km) challenges, experienced and competent solo or duo competitors are allowed if they can show extensive walking and navigation experience at the time of registering.
+The Peak District Challenge is predominently a team event and you are encouraged to enter in a team.
+3-5 people is an ideal team size, but there is no formal upper limit.
+Solo entrants are welcomed to the Back Before Dark 10km.
+On the longer (25-100km) challenges, experienced and competent solo or duo competitors are allowed if they can show sufficient walking and navigation experience at the time of registering.
 The event organiser, Wilderness Development regularly runs navigation training courses.

 We publish more advice on “What level of navigation or map-reading ability do I need?” in our FAQs.

 Navigate yourself or join a led group with a guide